-Upon my arrival in Puerto Ayora, I booked an affordable, last-minute, one-week cruise on the Millenium, a spacious, 16-passenger, first-class catamaran (find out how here).
-For the most part, the guide, crew and food were outstanding, and I averted motion sickness with a healthy supply of scopolamine patches and Gravol (unless I was forgetful).
+Upon my arrival in Puerto Ayora, I booked an affordable, last-minute, one-week cruise on the Millenium yacht, a spacious, 16-passenger, first-class catamaran (find out how here).
+For the most part, the guide, crew and food were outstanding, and I averted motion sickness with a healthy supply of scopolamine patches and Gravol (read this post for a complete Galapagos packing list).
 I can’t say enough about the amazing group of fellow passengers with whom I was lucky enough to share the journey.

 We set off into the South Pacific ocean.
 First landing: North Seymour Island.
 Instead of risking damage to my DSLR and telephoto lens with salt water, I took my first zodiac ride from yacht to land with my waterproof point-and-shoot – a decision I later regretted.
 North Seymour is home to blue-footed boobies, swallow-tailed gulls, land iguanas and sea lions, but the island’s feature attraction is its large population of breeding frigatebirds that I would rarely see for the rest of the cruise.
 Male frigatebirds are immediately recognizable by their red gular pouches that inflate like balloons to attract a mate.